pranavpeter2050/community/README.md

 4. Run the app with the following command: `node app.js` (Replace the *app.js* name with the name of the respective file, in our case *index.js*).
 5. We will have to stop the express-server and start it again every time we make changes in the `index.js` file.
 To solve this we use **nodemon** npm package.
 To install nodemon, run `npm install -g nodemon`.
 Read related docs [here](https://github.com/remy/nodemon#nodemon).
 6. To start the express-server using nodemon, run `nodemon index.js`.
 To avoid writing the command, we define a script in `package.json` file, called `start`.
 See `package.json: line 7`.
 We can now start the express-server by running `npm start` instead of `nodemon index.js`.

+## Deploying the Backend service / Hosting our backend for free

+There are various places where we can host our backend for free such as *IBM Cloud, Hope node, Netlify* etc. We are using Heroku for this project because with Heoku we can deploy this server with just a terminal command without having to setup any git repository.
+This will help us keep the project as simple as possible.

 ## Interesting